prathamesh-sonpatki/o11y-wiki/README.md

 ### Gauge

 Gauges periodically measure a metric or take a snapshot at a specific moment.
-A gauge's value is not ever-increasing; it can go up or down over time.
+A gauge's value is not ever-increasing; it can increase or decrease over time.
-An example of a gauge metric is CPU percentage, which will change over time either increasing or decreasing.
+An example of a gauge metric is CPU percentage, which will change over time, either increasing or decreasing.

 ## H

 ### Histogram

-In statistics, a histogram is a graphical representation of the distribution of data.
+In statistics, a histogram is a graphical representation of the data distribution.
-In the context of Observability, histograms are type of metrics that represent distribution of data in specific buckets.
-Latency can be good example of a histogram metric.
+In the context of Observability, histograms are the metrics that represent the distribution of data in specific buckets.
+Latency can be an excellent example of a histogram metric.

 ## I